mauvaisetroupe/ckad-prepare-exam/04-application-environment-configuration-and-security/03-limite-and-quotas.md

 # Application Environment, Configuration and Security - Understanding and defining resource requirements, limits and quotas

-## Add CPU and memory reuirements and limits
+## Add CPU and memory requirements and limits
 [//]: # (source 02 / Resource limits)

 <pre>